remix-run/react-router/UPGRADE_GUIDE.md

 // if you're not a route component, you need to pass location down the
 // tree or get the location from context.
 We will probably provide a
-// higher order component that will do this for you but haven't yet. var Assignment = React.createClass({
+// higher order component that will do this for you but haven't yet.
+// see further down for more information on what can be passed down
+// via context
+var Assignment = React.createClass({
   contextTypes: {
     location: React.PropTypes.object